-The parties agree that the Employer shall provide a minimum staff of department heads for productions that are presented by local organizations (within the Capital Regional District) that are registered non-profit entities.
+The Parties agree that the Employer shall provide a minimum staff of department heads for productions that are presented by registered non-profit entities at the McPherson Playhouse.

 It is understood that a minimum staff shall include a Head Carpenter, Head Electrician, Head of Sound and if deemed by the Employer, Head of Flies.
 It is further understood the Employer shall designate the Crew Chief.